 You can also do several drawings.
 Just remember, the more you do the more prizes you need.

 Cookie / Shopping Day

-This was a tradition when my children were small.
+This was one of the new traditions we adopted when my children were small.
 My friend Becky had three boys.
-Around 9:00 one morning, Becky would drop her kids off.
-From there, it was bedlam.
-Cookies were baked by the children.
+Around 9:00 on Saturday morning, Becky would drop her kids off.
+The kids and I would spend the rest of the day having fun baking cookies.